Comprises the following papers:

 Custodial History

-The archive of the Conservative Party was established as a source for academic study at the Bodleian Library in 1978 by an agreement made between the University of Oxford and the Conservative Party, and brought together surviving historic papers of the Party previously held in various locations including Newcastle University Library and the former Conservative Central Office in Smith Square, London.
-Since 1996, ownership of the archive has been vested in the Conservative Party Archive Trust.
-The archive includes records from all three areas of Party organisation: parliamentary, voluntary and professional.
+The Conservative Party Archive (CPA) was established as a source for academic study at the Bodleian Library in 1978 by an agreement made between the University of Oxford and the Conservative Party, and brought together surviving historic papers of the Party previously held in various locations including Newcastle University Library and the former Conservative Central Office in Smith Square, London.
+Since 1996, ownership and financial responsibility for the CPA has been vested in the Conservative Party Archive Trust.
+The CPA preserves the records of all three areas of Party organisation: parliamentary, voluntary and professional.
+It is recognised by the Conservative Party as the official repository for its historic records and those of affiliated organisations, and receives new material on a regular basis.

 Immediate Source of Acquisition